vacp2p/rfc/content/docs/rfcs/35/README.md

     - `handshake-message-len` is set to `0`;
     - `transport-message` contains the concatenation of the encryption nonce (12 bytes) followed by the ciphertext `ct`;
     - `transport-message-len-len` and `transport-message-len` are set accordingly to `transport-message` length;
-    - `transport-message-ad` contains the authentication data for `ct`.
+    - `transport-message-auth` contains the authentication data for `ct`.

 ### Public Keys Serialization